ThomasAUB/uflow/README.md

 ## Switch & Fork

+If it's possible to connect several outputs to one node input, it's not possible to connect an ouput to several node inputs.
 This library provides a switch and a fork type that allows to do complex routings.
 The switch allows to select a flow among others and the fork separates the flow into several ones.